Ralith/hecs/README.md

 abstraction, a `World`'s entities are easily queried from regular code.
 Organize your application however you like!

+### Why ECS?

+Entity-component-system architecture makes it easy to compose loosely-coupled state and behavior.
+An ECS world consists of:

+- any number of **entities**, which represent distinct objects
+- a collection of **component** data associated with each entity, where each entity has at most one component of any type, and two entities may have different components

+That world is then manipulated by **systems**, each of which accesses all entities having a particular set of component types.
+Systems implement self-contained behavior like physics (e.g. by accessing "position", "velocity", and "collision" components) or rendering (e.g. by accessing "position" and "sprite" components).

+New components and systems can be added to a complex application without interfering with existing logic, making the ECS paradigm well suited to applications where many layers of overlapping behavior will be defined on the same set of objects, particularly if new behaviors will be added in the future.
+This flexibility sets it apart from traditional approaches based on heterogeneous collections of explicitly defined object types, where implementing new combinations of behaviors (e.g. a vehicle which is also a questgiver) can require far-reaching changes.

+#### Performance

+In addition to having excellent composability, the ECS paradigm can also provide exceptional speed and cache locality. `hecs` internally tracks groups of entities which all have the same components.
+Each group has a dense, contiguous array for each type of components.
+When a system accesses all entities with a certain set of components, a fast linear traversal can be made through each group having a superset of those components.
+This is effectively a columnar database, and has the same benefits: the CPU can accurately predict memory accesses, bypassing unneeded data, maximizing cache use and minimizing latency.

 ### Other Libraries

 hecs would not exist if not for the great work done by others to introduce and